 Permaculture – Promotion of healthy, organic, ecological, local food production

-The Permaculture Project aims to develop a space to demonstrate appropriate, sustainable food growing systems for the local context.
-The goal is to empower people to first help themselves and then their neighbours and broader communities.
+The Permaculture Project develops a space to demonstrate appropriate, sustainable food growing systems for the local context.
+People are being empowered to first help themselves and then their neighbours and broader communities.

 Kuilfontein Valley in South Africa is a poorly developed area with high unemployment rates (80% and rising), low adult literacy, scarce resources and very little infrastructure providing health care services and education to the population.

 - The development of an ecologically designed demonstration site using appropriate and sustainable technology for land, water and energy management.

 - A training centre for the facilitation of environmental courses and skills development.

 - The establishment of healthy, organic food production as well as herbal medicine production for the site and community.

 - Income generating activities specifically focused on the preservation, production and processing of local medicinal plants.

 - A volunteer and internship program for the benefit of people interested in experiential and practical learning.